 Since 5G has remarkably low latency, remote control of heavy machinery will become a reality.
-While the primary aim is to reduce risk in hazardous environments, it will also allow technicians with specialized skills to control machinery from anywhere in the world.
+While the primary aim is to reduce risks in hazardous environments, it will also allow technicians with specialized skills to control machinery from anywhere in the world.

 One of the most exciting and crucial aspects of 5G is its effect on the Internet of Things.
 While we currently have sensors that can communicate with each other, they tend to require a lot of resources and are quickly depleting 4G data capacity.
 With 5G speeds and dramatically higher capacity limits, the IoT will be powered by communications among sensors and smart devices.

-As carriers start to roll out midband and high-band (mmWave) spectrum, however, this may change. mmWave frequencies can’t travel as far as the Sub-6 frequencies that nationwide networks rely on — and as such, to get mmWave coverage in a city, there must be hundreds, or even thousands, of small cells around the city.
+As carriers start to roll out midband and high-band (mmWave) spectrum, however, this may change.
+As mentioned, mmWave frequencies can’t travel as far as the Sub-6 frequencies that nationwide networks rely on, and as such, to get mmWave coverage in a city, there must be hundreds, or even thousands, of small cells around the city.
 These are small white nodes that hang on the side of a building or sometimes on their own little pole.
 Sometimes they’ll be painted a different color to blend in with their environment, but usually, they’ll remain white.

 More of these small cell towers and nodes are likely to pop up in cities in the near future, although they’ll likely be limited to heavily populated areas.
 However, most areas are likely to rely on midband transceivers; these may require new towers for better coverage, but they won’t look that different from the cellular towers you’ve seen before.
 Rural areas are likely to continue using existing 4G towers with upgraded low-band 5G equipment installed on them.